luisadha/nene/README.md

 ## Descriptions

-Not Echo, Not True" is a network-based Bash scripting path manager tool that utilizes process substitution (<(...)) and curl to run scripts from the internet directly inside the shell, with a pattern like source <(curl -L URL).
-Although the implementation uses source, the project's name is inspired by the Bash idiom echo <(true) - a simple yet profound formulation that introduces the concept of process substitution in the shell.
-The pun "Not-echo not-true" represents the transition from the Bash archetype to a more dynamic execution model, it's an exploration into scripting that is idiomatic, distributed, and still human - bridging the comfort of classic shell play with the innovation of web-based execution.
+Not Echo, Not True is a network-based Bash script collection tool that uses the concept of process substitution with the help of the curl tool to run scripts from the internet directly inside the Terminal, with a pattern like `Source <(curl-L URL)'.
+Although the implementation uses source, the project name is inspired by the Bash idiom Echo <(True).
+The pun "Not-echo not-true" represents a transition from the basic Bash syntax that can create a more dynamic execution model, a new standard in running scripts that is more modern, distributed, and still understandable - breaking the comfort of classic shell games with the innovation of static web-based execution.

-This application will execute each /endpoint from the luisadha.github.io site with curl sourced from bash.
+The app will execute any /endpoints from the luisadha.github.io site with a curl sourced from bash.

 ## List Contents